sylle321/DIS_Project/README.md

 ```powershell
 createdb -U postgres -h 127.0.0.1 -p $env:PGPORT chess
 ```
+If PowerShell says that `createdb` is not recognized, create the database manually in pgAdmin instead:

+1. Open pgAdmin.
+2. Right-click `Databases`.
+3. Click `Create` > `Database`.
+4. Name the database `chess`.
+5. Click `Save`.

+Then continue with the next step.

 If the database already exists, continue to the next step.